 Walk towards us.
 Talk to the teaching staff.
 All life circumstances are different – we will try to help within the scope of our possibilities.

-Only vaccinated, recovered, or tested persons can take advantage of live studies and university's services.
+Because only vaccinated, recovered, or tested persons can take advantage of live studies and university's services.
 Proof of a negative PCR test result must not be older than 48 hours; a rapid test must be current to the day.